bgsulz/Get-for-Unity/README.md

     // Gets the object from anywhere in AssetDatabase; works with ScriptableObjects.
     [FindAssets] public CardData data;

-    // InterfaceReference type included for convenience; gets objects that implement this interface.
+    // Gets objects that implement this interface.
+    // This is a wrapper type that works with any Get attribute.
+You can implement your own wrapper types.
     [Get] public InterfaceReference<IInteractionHandler> interactable;

     ...